National Teen Driver Safety Week

 - Talk about the dangers of unsafe driving: The NHTSA also recommends that parents talk to teens about hazards, such as drinking and driving and failing to buckle up.
 Not only is drinking under the age of 21 illegal, but it can also have fatal consequences.
 Likewise, not wearing a seat belt can increase the risk of serious injury and death in the event of a car crash.

-- Discuss the legal consequences of unsafe driving: Many actions that lead to teen car crashes also have adult consequences, including using alcohol or drugs or breaking traffic laws.
+- Discuss the legal consequences of unsafe driving: Many actions that lead to teen car accidents also have adult consequences, including using alcohol or drugs or breaking traffic laws.
 Discussing these consequences with your teen driver may help encourage safe driving.

-Hurt in a Teen Driving Crash?
+Hurt in a Teen Driving Accident?

 If you or someone you love has been injured in a teen driving-related accident, contact William Mattar today.
 Our car accident attorneys can help you file a claim for compensation and get your life back on track after a serious crash.
 Schedule a free case consultation today by completing our online form, or calling our legal team at (844) 444-4444 today.